gemssingaporestudentcouncil/innovationweek2020/resources/how-to-submit.md

 3. If your team is already listed then click Join next to it.
 Otherwise create a new team, please ensure your team name is something you have all agreed on.
 This can not be changed.
 Make sure once you've made a team that your other teammates join.

 4. You will reach this screen (wait a little).
-Check your email you signed up you will be invited to join the
+Check your email you signed up with you will be invited to join the
 @gemssingaporestudentcouncil organization.
 Accept the invite then open the your team's GitHub Repo.

 ![alt text](https://github.com/gemssingaporestudentcouncil/innovationweek2020/blob/master/resources/submitimages/Screen%20Shot%202019-12-29%20at%209.14.02%20AM.png?raw=true)